palumbou/another_documents_chat_ai/README.md

 ## Disclaimer

-This is an experimental project for learning purposes.
-Performance and accuracy may vary based on your hardware and the chosen AI model.
+This is an experimental project for educational purposes.
+Performance and accuracy may vary based on your hardware and chosen AI model.
 Always verify important information from AI responses.

 ---